-Michelmores divides its work into three departments: private client, real estate and business (aka finance & investment).
+Michelmores divides its work into three departments: private wealth, real estate and finance & investment.
 Like some other regional firms, it does a strong line in sectors that would baffle City slickers: it boasts of having the largest team of agriculture solicitors in the country, for example, and also tackles local government and education work.
 Retail, manufacturing and energy feature as well.
-The 66-partner outfit recently ditched its clinical negligence practice in order to focus on what it does best: usually a good sign.
+In 2017, the 60-partner outfit ditched its clinical negligence practice in order to focus on what it does best: usually a good sign.

 Less usual, perhaps, for a regional firm with big ambitions, Michelmores isn’t the product of a series of mergers.
-The firm was found by a chap called Michelmore in 1887 and has grown organically from there.
-Nowadays it’s “going paperless” and posted revenues of £34 million in its most recently disclosed financial results.
-More importantly from the point of view of potential trainees, its retention rate was 100% last time around.
-As a result, there’s no Hunger Games played here: “we really support each other and there is no competitiveness between us”.
+The firm was founded by a chap called Michelmore in 1887 and has grown organically from there.
+Nowadays it’s “going paperless” and posted revenues of £37 million in its most recently disclosed financial results.
+More importantly from the point of view of potential trainees, its retention rate was 100% in both 2018 and 2019, although the 2021 result has come in at only 70%.
+Having said this, it seems that there’s no Hunger Games played here: “We really support each other and there is no competitiveness between us”.

 HR-approved praise is one thing, but Michelmores trainees are also pretty glowing when they speak in confidence.
 One insider tells us that “Michelmores provides brilliant training.
 A lot of effort is put into ensuring that each seat is useful and you get a valuable experience”.
-Not exactly the dirt-dishing we were hoping for, but fair enough.
-The firm’s highest score in the Legal Cheek Trainee and Junior Lawyer Survey 2018-19 is for partner approachability, which is rated A*.
-“I have worked in all three offices”, another trainee says “and everyone has always been approachable and friendly.
-The open plan offices really helps with that because the partner and senior team members are sat at the next desk”.
+Another adds: “Really enjoyable, solid and varied experience to date.
+Very well-rounded training, from the acute commercial and legal knowledge gained from our sector approach to the more ‘human’ side, e.g. wellbeing, resilience, leadership etc.” Not exactly the dirt-dishing we were hoping for, but fair enough.

 Another thing worth knowing is that only Exeter-based trainees get a chance to spend a seat at the firm’s “very swanky” third office in London, an opportunity not open to those recruited through the Bristol branch (they go to Exeter instead).
 There’s more information about which seats are available where on the Michelmores website, although note the mildly ominous “seats available will depend on business need” caveat.
 Bear in mind as well that the Exeter office is a bit out of town, not slap in the middle.